Signal Formation in Various Detectors: Signal formation in a small-size detector

 At this point we make some comments related to resistive Micromegas detectors under study to be used among other experiments in the ATLAS experiment.
-The reading strips (conductors) are under resistive strips, separated by a insulating layer.
-The various widths are comparable among themselves.
-This case is similar to the one treated by several people among them Werner Riegler, reference ~\cite{riegler}.
-It is easy to examine the induced current signals in two extreme cases, a) when the resistivity of resistive strips is extremely high so they behave as pure dielectric materials.
-Then the situation is simple and can be treated easily.
-The negative charges do not run all the way to the reading strips and the weighting field is appropriately changed.
-There are "induced" currents on the reading strips.
+The readout strips (conductors) are placed underneath resistive strips, separated by an insulating layer.
+It is easy to examine the induced current signals in two extreme cases, a) when the resistivity of resistive strips is extremely high so they behave as pure dielectric materials, then the situation is simple and can be treated easily.
+The negative charges do not run all the way to the readout strips, they stop on the resistive strips and at the same time the weighting field is appropriately changed.
+We assume there are ``induced'' currents only on the readout strips.
 The other extreme case b) is when resistivity is so small that resistive strips are like ideal (grounded) conductors.
-In this case there are not induced currents on the reading strips, they are shielded, and the signals on the reading strips are due to the couplings between resistive and reading strips.
-The general case is more complicated and we believe that leads to both, induced signals on the reading strips and signals due to couplings with the resistive strips.
+In this case there are not induced currents on the readout strips, they are shielded, and the signals on the readout strips are due to the couplings between resistive and readout strips.
+The general case is more complicated and we believe that leads to both, induced signals on the readout strips and signals due to couplings with the resistive strips.
 Probably a simpler case to be analyzed involves a resistive plane instead of resistive strips.
+For the general case one has to make use of the work of Werner Riegler, reference~\cite{riegler} and the references in that work.